No release in over 3 years

 end

-After configuring, you should be able to set up custom charts in New Relic to visualize the GVL metrics.
+After you set this up, you can create custom charts in New Relic to see the GVL metrics.
 Here is an example chart:

 Screenshot of the GVL metrics chart on New Relic